 Measure qualitative as well as quantitative

-Influencer marketing is one of the fastest-changing tactics our industry has seen, and we predict it will continue to change shape.
-But getting the “big three” right will put you on the right track for 2018 and beyond: right influencer, right content, right measurement.
+Influencer marketing is one of the fastest-changing tactics our industry has seen.
+We predict it will continue to change shape.
+But getting the “big three” right will put you on the right track for 2018 and beyond.
+Remember the right influencer, right content, right measurement.